thejoshwolfe/poaf/README.md

 ## Spec

-All integers are in little-endian byte order, meaning the integer 0x12345678 is encoded as the bytes 0x78 0x56 0x34 0x12.
+All integers are unsigned and in little-endian byte order, meaning the integer 0x12345678 is encoded as the bytes 0x78 0x56 0x34 0x12.

 The existence, order, and size of every structure and field specified in this specification is normative.
 There is never any padding or unused space between specified structures or fields.